christianlange196/ImageProcessing/syllabus/syllabus.md

 ## Lab 5: Template matching
+_The purpose of this lab is to show how to use template matching to find objects in an image._

+**Template matching**
+- Describe the concept of template matching.

+### <span style="color:red;"> Exercise </span>
+- Implement template matching in numpy.
+- Use matrix multiplication, as in the convolution lab.

+### <span style="color:red;"> Exercise </span>
+- Implement template matching in OpenCV.

+### <span style="color:red;"> Exercise </span>
+- Use the template matching algorithm in OpenCV to find the location of the eyes in an image of a face.
+- Apply the algorithm to all of the provided images.

 ## Lab 6: Motion tracking
+_The purpose of this lab is to extend the concept of template matching to track objects in a video._

+**Motion tracking**
+- Describe the concept of motion tracking.

+### <span style="color:red;"> Exercise </span>
+- Use the template matching algorithm to track a bouncing ball in a video.

 ## Lab 7: Graphics
 ## Lab 8: Reverse 3D projection
 ## Lab 9: Error correction